 ESCOs have found their niche by providing whatever is needed to make energy conservation projects happen.
 Thus, they provide an important service, but at a cost.
-The value of this service to a college or university can be measured by the savings benefit an ESCO produces for that institution, minus the fee it charges for the service.
+The value of this service to a college or university can be measured by the savings benefit an ESCO produces for that institution, minus on our own.

+•ur collaboration (with an ESCO) will enable us to do as much in a few years as we might be able to do in 10 or 15 years the fee it charges for the service.
 Time frame is also a factor.
 While our initial contact with ESCOs left us skeptical, our experience with CES/Way International has been a positive one.
 Even for a university center with as much in-house technical capability as we have, working with an ESCO can make a lot of sense.
 Our collaboration will enable us to take a giant leap forward and do as much in a few years as we might be able to do in ten or fifteen years if we tried to go it alone.